uliludmann/RoboND-DeepLearning-Project/writeup.md

 ```
 We loose information in this procedure because as the image gets bigger we need to interpolate the pixels.
 In our case we used bilinear upsampling as technique.
 There are several other techniques e.g. remembering the pixels location from the pooling operation of the encoder.
 (Bed of nails upsampling http://cs231n.stanford.edu/slides/2017/cs231n_2017_lecture11.pdf, page 26)

+### Skip Connection
+Another technique I used for the fully convolutional network is skip connections.
+Here we take into account that the objects are not all of the same size in the picture (near pedestrians big, far pedestrians are small)

+A skip connection concatenates a layer from the encoder to the layer of the same size of the encoder.

+I tried many different variations of skip connections but the one that worked best was to connect all decoder layers to the respective encoder layers.

 ### Chosen Parameters
 I chose the following parameters:
 ```python
 learning_rate = 0.001